 Case Study #1

-Name:
+Name: Chad Ballay

-Date:
+Date: 5/3/2020

 Directions:

 After viewing Case Study #1 in Week 1, please complete the worksheet below.
 Be sure to answer each question completely.

 Think of your current audio/visual/stereo system.
 Your system could include a television, media player, stereo system, and game console.
 (If you don’t currently have one, think of one you’ve had or a relative has had).
 Use the process below to develop a risk analysis for it.